serjj99/path_length_weighted_distance/README.md

 This code calculates the algorithm explained in the following article:
 "A Bellman-Ford algorithm for the path-length-weighted distance in graphs"

 The PathLengthWeightdistanceAlg_Class.py file is the code created in Python where the graph is created by a class that allows to calculate the path-length-weight distance.
 It also contains a function that calculates the distance of the entire graph (from all nodes to all nodes).
+To use this class you only need the library 'numpy'.

-The Example.py file
+The user can directly run the Example.py file.
+In this file a graph is created using the path.py class, calculates the distance of the graph and displays it using the 'networkx' library.